karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/pages/conception-notes.md

 The **plugin options** table is populated by plugins.

+An option is defined by a category, a name, and a value.

+We recommend that the category has the following format:

+- category: $pluginName.$pluginCategoryName

+With:
+- $pluginName: the plugin name
+- $pluginCategoryName: the name of the option category, as defined by the plugin

-Different plugins might will provide different options, for instance plugin A will provide the following options:
+For instance plugin A will provide the following categories:

 - PluginA.is_premium
 - PluginA.has_monday_coupon

-and plugin B will have this option:
+while plugin B could provide this category:

 - PluginB.maximum_storage_capacity